Brandi McCain

-Brandi McCain (born September 21, 1979) is a former American college and professional basketball player who was a guard in the Women's National Basketball Association (WNBA) for a single season in 2002.
+Brandi McCain (born September 21, 1979) is an American former college and professional basketball player who was a guard in the Women's National Basketball Association (WNBA) for a single season in 2002.
 McCain played college basketball for the University of Florida, and the played professionally for the Cleveland Rockers of the WNBA.

-Early years
+Early life

 McCain attended Silsbee High School in Silsbee, Texas, and she played high school basketball for the Silsbee Tigers.
 She was recognized as a high school All-American by the Women's Basketball Coaches Association (WBCA), and participated in the WBCA High School All-America Game, during which she scored eight points.

 College career

 McCain accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, and played for coach Carol Ross's Florida Gators women's basketball team from 1998 to 2002.
 As a Lady Gator, she was a first-team All-Southeastern Conference (SEC) selection in 1999 and 2001, a second-team selection in 2000, and a first-team All-American in 2001.
 McCain was also a team captain in 2000 and 2002.
 She graduated from the University of Florida with a bachelor's degree in 2002.